Philadelphia Club: Food

 The Philadelphia Club features Veal and Ham Pie whose ancestor may be the "Travellers Pie," once a famous dish at London's Travellers Club that features bacon and pork as well as veal and ham.
+A luncheon favorite is Chicken Salad and Fried Oysters.

 The current chef is French native Pierre Calmels who originally came to Philadelphia to be chef for several years at Georges Perrier's Le Bec-Fin and then, with his wife Charlotte, had his own restaurant called Bibou in south Philadelphia.

 While many of the old classics are still on the menu at The Philadelphia Club, the culinary offerings are now world-class.
 Lunch is served daily Monday to Friday and dinner Thursday and Friday.
 There are also many specialty lunch and dinner events and private meals throughout the year.

-Presidents and guests
+Club presidents and guests

-The club's presidents have included Captain James Biddle, George H. Boker, Adolph E. Borie, General George Cadwalader, Mayor Richard Vaux, and Owen Wister, who wrote the club's 1934 centennial history.
+The Club's presidents have included Captain James Biddle, George H. Boker, Adolph E. Borie, General George Cadwalader, Mayor Richard Vaux, and Owen Wister, who wrote the Club's 1934 centennial history.